ArduPilot/ardupilot_wiki/common/source/docs/common-cuav-nora-overview.rst

     :target: ../_images/nora.png
     :width: 360px

 **Nora** :sup:`®` is an advanced autopilot independently designed by CUAV :sup:`®`.
 It uses a higher-performance STM32H7 processor and integrates industrial-grade sensors and ultra-low temperature drift sensors.
-Compared with previous flight controllers ,it has better performance and more reliability.
+Compared with previous flight controllers, it has better performance and more reliability.
 Nora is ideal for academic research and commercial systems integration.

 Other characteristics
 =====================